achen1296/Apple-Music-Editor/README.md

 ## Booleans

-Offset 0 field to match enum values:
+Offset 0 field enum values:

 - 0x 00 00 00 25 = "album artwork", i.e. has artwork (true) or not (false)
 - 0x 00 00 00 1D = "checked" (referred to as "disabled" at [itma](#itma-track) offset 42; _just like there, this uses reversed values compared to other booleans_)